Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Transitive Group Actions of the Poincaré Group

-Again, keep in mind that we have not yet established a definite relationship between the system's four-momentum $p^{\mu}$ and its four-velocity $\dot{x}^{\mu}\equiv dx^{\mu}/d\lambda$.
-In particular, it is not clear at this point whether or not $p^{\mu}$ is proportional to $\dot{x}^{\mu}$, so the condition \eqref{eq:DerivSquaredSpinTensorVanishes} is not trivial.
+Again, keep in mind that we have not yet established a definite relationship between the system's four-momentum $p^{\mu}$ and its four-velocity $\dot{X}^{\mu}\defeq dX^{\mu}/d\lambda$.
+In particular, it is not clear at this point whether or not $p^{\mu}$ is proportional to $\dot{X}^{\mu}$, so the condition \eqref{eq:DerivSquaredSpinTensorVanishes} is not trivial.

-Because the condition \eqref{eq:DerivSquaredSpinTensorVanishes} must hold for all solution trajectories, it imposes an additional requirement on the system's phase space: The system's reference four-momentum $p_{\refvalue}^{\mu}$ and its reference spin tensor $S_{\refvalue}^{\mu\nu}$ must satisfy
+Because the condition \eqref{eq:DerivSquaredSpinTensorVanishes} must hold for all solution trajectories, it imposes an additional requirement on the system's phase space.
+Specifically, the system's reference four-momentum $p_{\refvalue}^{\mu}$ and its reference spin tensor $S_{\refvalue}^{\mu\nu}$ must satisfy

-where because this contraction vanishes in one inertial reference frame, it remains zero under all Poincaré transformations and therefore represents a Poincaré-invariant statement about the system's phase space:\footnote{This condition is closely related to the momentum-space version of the Lorenz equation $\partial_{\mu}A^{\mu}=0$ that appears both in the Proca theory of a massive spin-one bosonic field and as the condition for Lorenz gauge in electromagnetism.
-Like the Lorenz equation in those field theories, we will eventually see that the condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} ends up eliminating unphysical spin states.}
+The tensor-contraction appearing on the left-hand side therefore vanishes in one inertial reference frame, so it remains zero under all Poincaré transformations and therefore represents a Poincaré-invariant statement about the system's phase space:

+Notice that this last self-consistency condition, which was also introduced in \citep{SkagerstamStern:1981ldccps}, is phrased in terms of linear and angular momentum, both of which have physical meanings in classical field theory.
+In particular, the condition $p_{\mu}S^{\mu\nu}=0$ is closely related to the momentum-space version of the Lorenz equation

+that appears both in the Proca theory of a massive spin-1 bosonic field and as the condition for Lorenz gauge in electromagnetism.
+Like the Lorenz equation in those field theories, we will eventually see that the condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} ends up eliminating unphysical spin states.